-|Testing||In relation to pre-testing, the behavior of participants can have a significant influence on research outcomes.||The researcher has utilized the questionnaire technique in the pre-test which has influence participants to think about job satisfaction.|
+|Testing||About pre-testing, the behaviour of participants can have a significant influence on research outcomes.||The researcher has utilized the questionnaire technique in the pre-test which has influenced participants to think about job satisfaction.|

 |Biasness in Selection of participants||The difference in characteristics of the population from where participants are selected.||For instance, in earlier studies researchers might have chosen older people as participants.
-People participating in the present investigation maybe younger.
+People participating in the present investigation may be younger.
 Therefore, you cannot provide a general conclusion.|

 How to improve external validity?